 Before the roadmap definition, all the requirements have been prioritised during the WP3 meetings and in tool specific Operations Tools Advisory Groups (OTAGs) to ensure full participation of the user groups in the process.
 To date, OTAGs have finished for three WP3 tools: Operations Portal, Accounting Portal and e-Grant.
 New OTAGs will be (re)created if the number of requirements to be prioritised will require this.

 However, the requirement gathering process will continuously run during the whole project lifetime and beyond.
-The roadmap herein described comprises actions, specific for activities, to collect input from the various stakeholders and, furthermore.
-A procedure to periodically update the roadmap has been defined to ensure continual service improvement and has been applied during the first year of the project.
+The roadmap herein described comprises actions, specific for activities, to collect input from the various stakeholders.
+Furthermore, it has been defined a procedure for periodically updating the roadmap has been defined to ensure continual service improvement and it has been applied during the first year of the project.

 Procedure to update the roadmap